01Save That Soda Bottle

 In Just a Few Easy Steps, You'll Be Trapping the Flying Insects

-Wasps help to pollinate gardens and keep harmful insect and parasite populations in check, but when they build a nest in your mailbox, interfere with your backyard barbecue, or sting you repeatedly, you probably just want to get rid of them.
+Wasps help to pollinate gardens and keep harmful insect and parasite populations in check, but when they build a nest in your mailbox, interfere with your backyard barbecue, or sting you repeatedly, it makes more sense to find a way to keep them at a safe distance.

-To keep wasp nests a healthy distance from your house, set traps in the early spring when the queens are looking for nesting sites.
-You can buy ready-made traps at the store, but save your cash and make your own.
-Read on to learn how to make homemade wasp traps with just a few supplies you likely have at your house.
+To keep wasp nests away from your house and immediate yard, set traps in the early spring when the queens are looking for nesting sites.
+Although you can buy ready-made traps at the store, you can also save your cash and make your own.
+Read on for easy steps to make an effective homemade wasp trap with basic supplies you may already have sitting around the house.